-Aung La N Sang knows how to excite a crowd.

-    Aung La N Sang knows how to excite a crowd.
-Ever since making his debut

-    in ONE Championship three years ago, the “Burmese Python” has become one

-    of the most beloved superstars in the promotion.
+Ever since making his debut in ONE Championship nearly four years ago, “The Burmese Python” has become one of the most beloved superstars in the promotion.

-    Known for his fearlessness and his thrilling offensive style, has

-    marched his way to the ONE Middleweight World Championship with the most

-    victories in divisional history, and created unforgettable moments along
+Known for his fearlessness and his thrilling offensive style, he has marched his way to the ONE Middleweight World Championship with the most victories in divisional history, and created unforgettable moments along the way.

-    the way.

 Submitting Aleksei Butorin